Gardener Twickenham team sorting garden waste on-site

 We set a clear recycling percentage target for all our projects.
 Our ambition is to achieve a 70% recycling rate on-site for green waste, soil reuse and clean wood by the end of the next 24 months.
 This target applies to all Gardener Twickenham operations, whether it's a domestic garden tidy or a larger sustainable gardening Twickenham contract.
 The 70% goal is realistic when combining on-site composting, local transfer station processing and partnerships that give materials a second life.

-Separated garden waste and recyclable materials for transfer Our Twickenham gardener crews follow the borough's approach to waste separation, aligning with local schemes that prioritise food waste, paper and card, plastics and glass as separate streams.
+A young woman in a garden near Twickenham, dressed in gardening attire including a wide-brimmed hat and pink gloves, is gently tending to a flowering shrub with pink blossoms.
+The garden features a well-maintained lawn with lush green grass in the foreground and a variety of vibrant flowering plants and bushes in the background.
+A paved pathway and wooden decking are partially visible, suggesting a landscaped outdoor space designed for relaxation and gardening activities.
+The scene is bathed in natural daylight, with clear weather creating bright and inviting conditions typical of a spring or summer day.
+This image reflects outdoor maintenance and gardening efforts, aligning with services offered by Gardener Twickenham, such as plant care, garden cleanup, and sustainable outdoor management in the local TW1 postcode area.
+Our Twickenham gardener crews follow the borough's approach to waste separation, aligning with local schemes that prioritise food waste, paper and card, plastics and glass as separate streams.
 We separate garden waste, wood, inert soil and recyclable packaging at source to maximise recovery.
 By working with the collection timetables and guidelines of the London boroughs, we make sure materials are placed correctly for the local recycling network.

 Local transfer stations and responsible disposal